Steform/StuProjectManager/README.md

 ![Screenshot](docs/capture.png)

-- Add a new project with a name, link, description, category, and favicon.
+- Add a new project with a name, link, description, category, display order, and favicon.
-- Filter projects by category using the tabs.
+- Filter projects by category using the tabs (ordered by display order).
+- Projects within each category are displayed in the order specified by their display order field.
 - Manage categories (add, edit, delete) via the modal dialog accessible from the main project page.
+- Set custom display order for categories to control the tab order (lower numbers appear first).
+- Set custom display order for projects to control their position in the list (lower numbers appear first).
 - Delete or edit existing projects from the list.

 ### Editing workflow